 In 2009 the Australian Government assumed responsibility for the management of the Trail under a Joint Understanding to assist PNG in obtaining a World Heritage listing for the area.

-Since then they have focused on the ‘environment’ and have not conducted a single village-based workshop across the Trail.
+Since then, they have focused on the ‘environment’ and have not conducted a single village-based workshop across the Trail.
 Our shared military heritage has therefore been relegated; no management systems have been implemented; and trekker numbers have fallen by 46 percent.

-Th decline has resulted in a cumulative loss of some $19 million (K49 million) in foregone wages, campsite fees and local purchases for the subsistence villagers we have spent more than $60 million trying to help under our aid-funded ‘Kokoda Initiative’ program.
+The decline has resulted in a cumulative loss of some $19 million (K49 million) in foregone wages, campsite fees and local purchases for the subsistence villagers we have spent more than $60 million trying to help under our aid-funded ‘Kokoda Initiative’ program.